MalifaciousGames/Mali-s-Macros/listen-macro/listen-macro.md

 ### _event variable ###

 The event object is passed as the `_event` temporary variable which can be used in the code payload.
-As such, `_event.target` returns the element which triggered the event.

 #### Useful properties ####